We’ve got Mojo.

 (In every sense of the word!)

-Woman owned and certified, Crux offers clients more than 40 years of cumulative experience in marketing, design and digital communications.
+For the last 13 years, Crux, woman owned-and certified, has delivered exceptional creative, marketing and digital communications.
 Driven by a commitment to be the best in our field and fueled by our energetic imaginations, we deliver breakthrough creative grounded in results-driven strategies for every client – every time.

 We also live and work in the virtual world.

-Our onsitestaff is supported by an extraordinarily-deep consulting network of writers, designers and web site developers.
+Our onsitestaff is supported by an extraordinarily-deep consulting network of expert writers, designers and web site developers when needed.
 This innovative structure not only allows us to offer more attractive pricing, but to engage the most talented professionals available – whatever your project, time frame or location.

-Our home is in Wisconsin, but our clients are nationwide.
+Our home is MKE, but our clients are nationwide.

 With our headquarters in Milwaukee, we’re conveniently located for clients in both urban offices and suburban campuses.
 And since much of our business is conducted digitally, Crux can and does work virtually with clients across the country.